kspilario/kspilario.github.io/_pages/cv.md

 ======
 * **Ph.D. in Energy and Power** (2020)
   * Thesis: *Fault Diagnosis and Prognosis for Nonlinear Dynamic Processes Using Kernel Methods*
-  * Supervisor: Dr. Yi Cao, Cranfield University, UK
+  * Supervisor: Dr. Yi Cao, Cranfield University, United Kingdom
 * **M.S. in Chemical Engineering** (2015)
   * GPA: 1.000 (or 4.00 on a 4.00-point scale)
   * Thesis: *Nonlinear Data Reconciliation with Gross Error Detection and Identification for Steady-state and Dynamic Processes*